kneron/document_center/docs/manual_720.md

 2. What tools are in the toolchain.
 3. How to use scripts to utilize the tools.

+**Changes compared to old versions:**

+1. Now, in the example, the mount folder `/docker_mount` is separated from the interactive folder `/data1` to avoid unexpected file changes.
+Users need to copy data between the mount folder and the interactive folder.
+Of course you can still mount on `/data1`.
+But please be careful that the results folder under `/data1` may be overwritten.
+2. `input_params.json` and `batch_input_params.json` have been changed a lot.
+Please check the document for details.
+3. `simulator.sh`, `emulator.sh` and draw yolo image scripts are no longer available from `/workspace/scripts`.
+They have been moved to E2E simulator.
+Please check its document for details.

 ## 1. Installation

 **Review the system requirements below before start installing and using the toolchain.**